mhayward-dev/Wing-iOS/README.md

 # Wing-iOS
-The iOS Swift app for Wing.
+Placeholder for the iOS Swift app for Wing.